espenas/squid-log-exporter/README.md

 ## Features

 - Parses Squid access logs and generates Prometheus-compatible metrics
-- Tracks HTTP response codes and their categories (2xx, 3xx, 4xx, 5xx).
-HTTP response codes are stored in a file to be able to count 0 instances.
+- Tracks HTTP response codes and their categories (2xx, 3xx, 4xx, 5xx)
 - Monitors cache status (TCP_HIT, TCP_MISS, TCP_DENIED, TCP_TUNNEL).
 Cache statuses are stored in a file to be able to count 0 instances.
 - Measures request durations in both milliseconds and seconds for all connection types
 - **Domain-specific monitoring** - Track requests, average/min/max duration for specific domains